Broadband Dark Matter Axion Detection using a Cylindrical Capacitor: sensitivity forecast

 \section{sensitivity forecast}

-The noise of the experiment mainly comes from the thermal noises in the pickup and the magnetometer.
+The noise of the experiment mainly comes from the thermal noise in the pickup and the magnetometer.
 With a superconducting pickup coil, the major source of white noise is the SQUID itself.
-Here we will adopt the sensitivity in the frequency range dominated by SQUID's white noise, where low-frequency noise is subdominant and the magnetic field is relatively frequency insensitive.
-The thermal current fluctuations in a given frequency band $\Delta f$ is $\Delta I=\sqrt{{(4k_BT\Delta f)/ r}}$, where $k_B$ is the Boltzmann constant, $r$ is the total resistance and $T$ is the operating temperature.
-One can ignore the thermal current on the capacitor plates, as for the plates, the requirement \be \Delta I<j_a LD \ee can be achieved by using low conductivity material combined with a low temperature environment.
-For silicon-like plates, room-temperature can be sufficient but cryogenics are required if metal plates are used.
-The ring-coil system should be operated under superconducting condition thus its thermal noise can be ignored.
+Here, we will adopt the sensitivity in the frequency range dominated by the SQUID's white noise, where low-frequency noise is subdominant and the magnetic field is relatively frequency insensitive.
+The capacity shells are enclosed in a low-temperature environment, and the silicon-type material, with a 1.1 eV energy gap between the valence band and the conduction band, suppresses thermal currents and unwanted screen effects compared with conductor shells.
+Typically, the temperature of the ring-coil system to be a superconductor is approximately several Kelvin, which should be sufficient for the proposed scheme.
+Certainly, read-out systems such as SQUID sensors could require a lower local working temperature.

-Beside thermal noises, other potential perturbations to the magnetic field signal include, for instance, electric leakage between the capacitor plates, magnetic environment fluctuations, etc..
-With proper electric shielding, high frequency ambient magnetic field fluctations can be effective removed.
-The capacitor's electric leakage causes a non-periodic current.
-The low-frequency fraction of environmental field fluctuations, like in the Earth's magnetic field, can be removed by frequency filtering in the dark matter axion's signal waveband.